NET WORTH: $6.4 billion

 SOURCE OF WEALTH: WhatsApp

 OVERVIEW: Brian Acton and his wife Tegan move their philanthropy through several vehicles.
 Their charity, Sunlight Giving, supports basic needs of low-income families with children age five and below in the Bay Area.
-In addition to Sunlight Giving, the Actons established Acton Family Fund and Solidarity Giving.
+In addition to Sunlight Giving, the Actons established Acton Family Giving and Solidarity Giving.

 BACKGROUND: Brian Acton attended University of Central Florida and University of Pennsylvania, and graduated from Stanford University with a B.S. in computer engineering in 1994.
 He became the 44th employee at Yahoo.
 Acton met Jan Koum at Yahoo.
 The duo went on to cofound WhatsApp, which they sold to Facebook for $19 billion in stock and cash.